simonmichael/haskell-links/README.md

 ## Web presence

-A custom domain for now: http://haskell-links.org , serving the web UI.
+The web app runs at https://haskell-links.org, a custom domain for now.

-Currently trying the slightly stickier title "Haskell Links Library".
+SEO is checked with google search console.

 ## Timeline / roadmap